securityjoes/Crowdstrike-Deploy/README.md

 ![Akzidenz-Grotesk (1)-modified](https://github.com/YosfanEilay/Crowdstrike-Deploy/assets/132997318/0efe4f7d-ea13-4ff3-a92a-60ba90f1a7a0)

 ## What is Crowdstrike Deploy?
-### Short Answer
-This tool can deploy Crowdstrike from Microsoft Defender Live Response or Palo Alto XDR Live Terminal and even on a local machine.

-### Long Answer
 Have you ever been in an incident response situation where the only remote investigation tool available was something like Microsoft Defender?
 We all know the limitations of Microsoft Defender's Live Response, especially when it comes to executing PowerShell commands during a session.
 </br> </br>
 That’s why I created Crowdstrike Deploy — a cross-platform toolkit designed for incident responders.
 It enables fast, discreet deployment of the CrowdStrike sensor across Linux, Windows, and macOS environments